-Creating retail GTIN's
+Creating retail GTINs

-Your retail items will usually be identified with GTIN-13's encoded in EAN-13 bar codes.
+Your consumer units will usually be identified with GTIN-13s encoded in EAN-13 bar codes.
 The GTIN-13 is made up of your company prefix, some digits that you will vary to identify individual products, and a check digit that is calculated using the other digits that make up the number.
 Company prefix numbers allocated by GS1 New Zealand will begin with 94, but 94 does not imply anything about the origination of the product being identified.
 It simply indicates that you are a member of GS1 New Zealand.
 A GTIN made up using your prefix may be used on your products anywhere in the world.
+When GS1 DataBar and GS1 DataMatrix bar codes are introduced-not necessarily in retail-they will contain GTINs made up as for shippers.
+See 'Creating shipper GTINs' page 55.